FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mrr-00.md

 1c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale200k
 2c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale200k
 4c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale200k
-##### ethip6-ip6scale2m
-1c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale2m
-2c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale2m
-4c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale2m
 #### dpdk-vfio-pci
 ##### ethip6-ip6base
 1c AND 78b AND mrr AND xl710 AND drv_vfio_pci AND ethip6-ip6base